jbcroom/DS6306-MinerLeague-CaseStudies/README.md

   + `Beers.csv` contains list of 2,410 craft beers and their respective data points that is measured during the study.
   + `Breweries.csv` contains information about 558 breweries  within the United States.

+ - `Beers and Breweries of America_MinerLeague_FINAL.Rmd` contains the analysis of the data files and answers to the questions listed in the questions section below.
+This file is in RMarkdown format.

+ - `Beers_and_Breweries_of_America_MinerLeague_FINAL.html` contains the HTML output of the RMarkdown file